department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-rated-disabilities/launch/README.md

 ### Usability
 - [x] Create a [Research Plan](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Products/Identity/Personalization/Profile/Direct%20Deposit/Discovery%20&%20Research/Research/Usability%20testing/Research%20Plan.md)
   - [ ] Is the entry point established?
-  - [ ] Is there a better entry point?
+    - A gateway link has not yet been determined as a final location
+    - There have been discusssions about linking back and forth with the Rated Disbalities Tool from the Disbailities Rating Calculator
 - [x] 508 Compliance
   - [x] Review [eBenefits 508 Checklist](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/teams/ebenefits/508-checklist-wip.md)
   - [x] [Request 508 Audit](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/accessibility/508-request-prelaunch-review.md)
-  - [ ] Ensure the feature is tracked within the [508 Product Sheet](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/accessibility/508-product-review-list.md)
+  - [ ] Ensure the feature is tracked within the [508 Product Sheet](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/accessibility/508-product-review-list.md)  _Checking with Trevor on this_

 ## Development
 _Do we need to merge the FE and BE tasks?_
 ### General Engineering Tasks
 - [ ] Documentation for quickly addressing when things go wrong
 - [ ] Establish contacts for oncall support: who do we contact if the application is failing?
 What kinds of failure modes are likely?

 ### Backend Tasks
 - [ ] Investigation of applicable services
   - [x] Does the feature use the `vets-api` or `EVSS` service?